dini-ag-kim/holding-ontology/holding.md

         rdfs:label "Offering"@en ;
         rdfs:isDefinedBy <http://purl.org/goodrelations/v1> .

-Typical offerings for document services within the scope of holding ontology involve a loan service ([Loan]) and/or a presentation service ([Presentation]) and are included in an offering for that document service.
+Typical offerings for document services within the scope of holding ontology involve a loan service ([dso:Loan]) and/or a presentation service ([dso:Presentation]) and are included in an offering for that document service.

 ## Presentation

 A **Presentation** is an offering for a document service [dso:Presentation].
-Use properties [daia:availableFor] and [daia:unavailableFor] from the [DAIA Ontology] to relate this offer with the [Item].
+Use properties [availableFor] and [unavailableFor] from the [DAIA Ontology] to relate this offer with the [Item].

     holding:Presentation a owl:NamedIndividual ;
         rdf:type gr:Offering ;